tschermer02/topoCurve1/references/paper.md

 $200$ meters with half-Gaussian filter that begins at 150 m.

-Once topography has been filtered to a desired wavelength, the Mean and Gaussian curvatures are calculated using the ‘CurveCalc’ function within the *TopoCurve* object class.
-Many modern differential geometry approaches compute these surface curvature invariants through definition of the ‘Shape Operator matrix’ (O’Neill 2006; Mynatt et al. 2007).
+Once topography has been filtered to a desired wavelength, the Mean and Gaussian curvatures are calculated using the *CurveCalc* function within the *TopoCurve* object class.
+Many modern differential geometry approaches compute these surface curvature invariants through definition of the *Shape Operator matrix* (O’Neill 2006; Mynatt et al. 2007).
 However, the same results with significantly shorter computation times are found using principal curvatures derived from quadratic equations that record how curvature varies with orientation at a given point.
 A